kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 Participating RC for a 12 weeks batch is one of the most memorable and beneficial experience I had in 2022.
 I have learnt and experienced a lot and would recommend to anyone who want to become a better programmer or find joy in computing again.
-Let's talk about some of the things I really like about RC.
+Let's talk about things I really like about RC.

 _Disclaimer: These are all based on my personal opinion and experience I had when doing RC remotely.
-It might be difference from the others experience._
+It might be different from the others experience._

 ### Serendipity

 Every day in RC is full of serendipity.
 As mentioned a few time above, I always came across something unexpected whenever I participated in any social events in RC.
-I have learnt so much of unknowns unknowns throughout my time here.
+I have learnt so much of unknown unknowns throughout my time here.

 Sometime, it feels kind of magical after an event or conversation.
-It's hard to explain in words, but let me try my best to describe it: _It's a feeling with a mixture of joy, fulfillment and inspirations you got after each interactions you have._
+It's hard to explain in words, but let me try my best to describe it: _It's a feeling with a mixture of joy, fulfillment and inspirations you got after each interaction you have._

 ### Never Graduate

 Do you know that you can still participate in RC events after your batch ended?
 If you didn't, now you know.
-You don't graduate in RC, you become the alumni.
+You never graduate in RC, you become the alumni.

-While not every alumni is active in RC, there are still an outstanding amount of participations of alumni in day to day RC activities.
+While not every alumnus is active in RC, there are still an outstanding amount of participations of alumni in day to day RC activities.

 I think this is part of what make RC a great place.
-As a participants, you get to learn and navigate this new unknown territory with the help of the alumni _(as well as your batch mate and facilitators)_.
-For example, I have an alumni from Malaysia reached out for a coffee chat and share some useful advices to me.
+As a participant, you get to learn and navigate this new unknown territory with the help of the alumni _(as well as your batch mate and facilitators)_.
+For example, I have an alumnus from Malaysia reached out for a coffee chat and share some useful advices to me.

-As an alumni, your participation is optional.
-Sometime, people from a couple of batch ago still participate in events.
+As an alumnus, your participation is optional.
+Sometime, people from a couple of batches ago still participate in events.
 Even for now, I still checkin weekly to share about my work and learn about what the others have been up to as well.
 It's a really great community to be in even as alumni.

 ### Career Service

-RC have a great career service!
+RC has a great career service!
 In general, RC career service:

 > offers personalized career services to help you find a new job, based on your experience and what you’re looking for next in your career.